-Accountancy and Computer Information Systems majors should refer to their specific course requirements under the "School of Accountancy and Information Management," page 163, which lists course requirement variations.
-Management majors should refer to their specific course requirements under the "Department of Management," page 172.
+should refer to their specific course requirements under the "School of Accountancy," page 173, and the "Department of Information Systems," page 179, which list course requirement variations.
+Management majors should refer to their specific course requirements under the "Department of Management," page 182.